 Submit Your ID Photo

 One of the most important things you will do at Orientation is register for your first semester of classes.
-An advisor will be there to guide you on requirements for your major, but it’s a good idea to explore classes that fit your interests if you have room in your schedule.
-You can look at the schedule of classes for some ideas.
+An advisor will be there to guide you and ensure you register for classes important for your major.
+Check out our schedule of classes to see what classes sound interesting to you in case you have room for one in your schedule.

 We recommend you do the following to get the most out of the (optional) Family Orientation program:

-Provide your email address to get on the PantherFamilies email list.
+- Provide your email address in your program registration to get on the PantherFamilies email list.

-Bring a sweatshirt!
+- Bring a sweater!
 Our buildings can be chilly.

-When attending New Student Orientation, we ask that you park in the Union Parking Garage located off of Kenwood Avenue (2200 N. Kenwood Ave.).
-From the parking garage, Orientation Leaders and signage will direct you to the check-in area (Union Concourse).
-Parking is included in the New Freshman Fee and you will be given a pass when you arrive at the garage.
+From the parking garage, Orientation Leaders and signage will direct you to the check-in location.
+Parking is included in the Orientation Fee and you will be given a pass when you arrive at program check-in.